Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 The ForestFinance Group is an important contact for economic, forest scientific and development organisations.
 In particular our good networks in the project countries and our commitment to sustainable development are reasons why our partners trust us.

 ForestFinance is a founding member of both the Business and Biodiversity Initiative ‘Biodiversity in Good Company’ in Germany and the Biodiversity Partnership Mesoamerica, together with the environmental institute CATIE.
 As a full member of the Forest Stewardship Council Working Group Germany e.V., we work together with forest owner associations, public forest administrations and forestry companies in the interest of a sustainable timber certification.
-Moreover, ForestFinance founder and CEO Harry Assenmacher is a member of the Senate of the German Environmental Foundation and the German Senate of the Economy.
+Moreover, ForestFinance founder Harry Assenmacher is a member of the Senate of the German Environmental Foundation and the German Senate of the Economy.

 Yes, of course they can.
 One of the best ways for companies to do so is the ProtectionForest: a lively and species-rich rainforest in the Chiriquí province in Panama, which allows you to protect forest for at least 50 years.
 Apart from this project, there are various other ways for companies to sustainably invest in forest, such as a pension scheme for employees.
+Please feel free to contact us for more information.

 CO2OL, the climate protection partner of ForestFinance, offers companies the possibility to contribute to climate protection and, at the same time, to create social and ecological additional benefits by investing in international forest projects and by offsetting their corporate carbon footprint.